 We hopped back into the car and drove slightly further south through Tomaree National Park to an empty and gorgeous Wreck Beach.

 Paradise Found Near Port Stephens

 As the sun entered the latter stages of its kaleidoscopic descent, we took a moment to appreciate where we were and just how incredibly lucky we are to have these magnificent escapes on our doorstep.

-The following day we continued south for a morning of walking and exploring the wonders of Fingal Bay, before returning to our base in Sydney’s Eastern Suburbs.
-A day of towel-sharing at Bondi Beach on the Bank Holiday Monday awaited us…
+The following day we continued south for a morning of hiking and exploring the wonders of Fingal Bay, before returning to our base in Sydney’s eastern suburbs.